top of page

 I don't expect clients to have any specific knowledge before we begin our work together.
 If you come from an experienced background that's fantastic, however, clients completely new to working with their dog can expect a training plan that is approachable and user-friendly.

-Still have questions?
-Please feel free contact me for additional information.
+Please feel free contact me for additional information!